-7Medicaid Expansion in Montana & Nationwide Financial Modernization & Risk Analysis (MARA) Study Committee 2025 Biennium January 9, 2024 Available at: PowerPoint Presentation (mt.gov).
+&lt;sup>8Medicaid Expansion in Montana & Nationwide Financial Modernization & Risk Analysis (MARA) Study Committee 2025 Biennium January 9, 2024 Available at: PowerPoint Presentation (mt.gov).

-8 Montana Healthcare Foundation 2022 Annual Report.
-Available at: Medicaid-in-MT-2022_4.12.22-FINAL.pdf (mthcf.org).
+Montana Healthcare Foundation 2022 Annual Report.
+Available at: Medicaid-in-MT-2022\4.12.22-FINAL.pdf (mthcf.org).
+Ibid.

-9 Ibid.

-Access to behavioral health services has long been a challenge in Montana, with a severe and ongoing shortage of providers exacerbated by the impact of COVID-19, particularly in remote, rural, and frontier areas; such shortages severely impact individuals' ability to obtain necessary services.
+Access to BH services has long been a challenge in Montana, with a severe and ongoing shortage of providers exacerbated by the impact of COVID-19, particularly in remote, rural, and frontier areas; such shortages severely impact individuals' ability to obtain necessary services.
 Montana also has among the highest rates of mental illness in the country.
 In 2023, 34% of adults in Montana reported symptoms of anxiety and/or depressive disorder, compared to 32.3% in the United States.
-10 Behavioral health needs are particularly acute among Medicaid enrollees.
-In 2021, nearly one-third of Medicaid expansion enrollees (36,949) had one or more behavioral health diagnoses recorded on a Medicaid claim.
-11
+BH needs are particularly acute among Medicaid enrollees; in 2021, nearly one-third of Medicaid expansion enrollees (36,949) had one or more BH diagnoses recorded on a Medicaid claim.

-Despite these challenges, BHDD, providers, community partners, and advocates have continuously worked to enhance the state's behavioral health system, through initiatives that strengthen prevention, treatment, and recovery services.
-This includes investing in each component of Montana's behavioral health system to ensure a "no wrong door" approach and providing high quality services to meet an individual's needs.
+Despite these challenges, BHDD, providers, community partners, and advocates have continuously worked to enhance the state's BH system, through initiatives that strengthen prevention, treatment, and recovery services.
+This includes investing in each component of Montana's BH system to ensure a "no wrong door" approach and providing high-quality services to meet an individual's needs.
 In 2023, Montana was selected as one of 15 states for a \$1M federal grant to support a 12-month planning process for the implementation of Certified Community Behavioral Health Clinics (CCBHCs) and has advanced a subsequent demonstration grant application.
 Although Montana was not selected to receive a demonstration program award for an October 2024 start, the Department plans to resubmit its application for the opportunity to join the next round of states.

-In 2024, the state received approval from the Centers for Medicare and Medicaid Services (CMS) for an enhanced Medicaid reimbursement rate for qualifying mobile crisis response services.
-Montana established crisis receiving and stabilization centers to provide 24/7 drop off and walk-in rapid assessments and supports for adults experiencing a behavioral health crisis.
+In 2024, Montana received approval from the Centers for Medicare and Medicaid Services (CMS) for an enhanced Medicaid reimbursement rate for qualifying mobile crisis response services.
+Montana established crisis receiving and stabilization centers to provide 24/7 drop-off and walk-in rapid assessments and supports for adults experiencing a BH crisis.
 Critical access hospitals (CAHs) are a key component of the Montana health care delivery system, particularly in rural and frontier regions.
-Montana's CAHs are often the sole health care provider in underserved areas and offer access to BH services including inpatient beds, and the ability to operate psychiatric and/or rehabilitation units of up to 10 beds.
+Montana's CAHs are often the sole health care provider in underserved areas and offer access to BH services, including inpatient beds and the ability to operate psychiatric and/or rehabilitation units of up to 10 beds.

-The Department has taken several additional steps to transform the behavioral health system.
-This includes collaboration with providers, stakeholders, advocates, tribal partners, and policy makers to identify recommendations aimed at enhancing the system.
+Separate from the BHSFG effort, the Department has taken several proactive steps to transform the BH system.
+This includes collaboration with providers, stakeholders, advocates, tribal partners, and policymakers to identify recommendations aimed at enhancing the system.
+In July 2022, Montana received approval for the Medicaid 1115 Healing and Ending Addiction Through Recovery and Treatment (HEART) demonstration waiver to add contingency management, tenancy support services, and prerelease services for qualifying incarcerated beneficiaries, in addition to seeking Institutions for Mental Diseases (IMD) reimbursement exclusion waivers for both adult and youth populations.
 In 2023, the Montana Legislature passed a \$339M provider rate increase package over SFY 2024 and 2025 aimed at stabilizing Medicaid providers and increasing access to appropriate services for Medicaid beneficiaries.
-The state furthered its support for individuals with substance use disorders by amending its existing Medicaid 1115 Healing and Ending Addiction Through Recovery and Treatment (HEART) demonstration waiver to add contingency management, tenancy support services, and pre-release services for qualifying incarcerated beneficiaries, in addition to seeking Institutions for Mental Diseases (IMD) reimbursement exclusion waivers for both adult and youth populations.